RobbieRuppel/learning-library/developer-library/apex/low-code-development/4-regen-app.md

-# Module 4 - Regenerating the Application
+# Lab 4 - Regenerating the Application

 In this module you will regenerate the application to create a better starting point for development.